 All Links Will Open In New Window

 It all started about 30 years ago.
 With a friend of Wall Street and corporate America in the White House, a plan was hatched to transfer the wealth and power of the nation.
-To implement the plan, all that was needed was the assistance of Congress, which, at the time, was controlled by Democrats.
+To implement the plan, all that was needed was for Congress to cooperation, which, at the time, was controlled by Democrats.
 To get them on board, a little seduction would be required.
 And so began the transition of the Democratic Party to nothing more than a shadow group for Wall Street and the wealthy.